 If urban options are more your speed, check out the map below.

-After you open the Geary County box, your life will never be the same.
+Your life will never be the same after you open the Geary County box.
 You’ll want to return again and again.